nynkelys/notes/notes/notes-google-dev-nanodegree.md

 An `EventTracker` object can manage its own events (`.on()`).
 It can also let other objects register with them (`.notify()`) to get notified when an event happens.
 Trigger events using `.trigger()`.

 [...]

+# Offline

+From online-only to offline-first.

+Offline-first: try offline first and try to get stuff from network just after.

+---
+To open a local host for a project:
+1. `git clone` project
+2. `cd` into project folder
+3. run `npm install` to install dependencies
+4. run `npm run serve` to start a second server
+5. open `localhost:8888` in browser
+---

+To have power over the network, developers use a __service worker__, a simple JavaScript file that sits between you and network requests.
+It runs separately from your page and cannot access DOM.

+Adding a service worker to a project, in `index.html`:

+    self.addEventListener('fetch', function(event) {
+        console.log(event.request);
+    });

+Registering service worker as soon as app starts up, in lessons in `indexcontroller.js` (indexcontroller's constructor takes care of setup of app):

+    if (navigator.serviceWorker) { // Feature detect for cross browser compatibility (if faulty for older browsers, all within if will be ignored) navigator.serviceWorker.register('/sw.js', { // Location of SW script
+            scope: '/my-app/' // Optionally, to demand the SW only controls page(s) whose URL begins with scope }).then(function(reg) { // Returns function, so you can chain console.log('Yay!');
+        }).catch(function(err) {
+            console.log('Boo!');
+        })
+    }

+Scopes are useful, as they let you have a different service worker for each project.
+The default is determined by the location of the service worker script, so usually you do not have to define scope.

+---
+Methods that will only ever be called by other methods of this object: define starting with `_`, e.g. `this._registerServiceWorker();`.
+---

+Service workers are limited to __HTTPS__!

+### The service worker lifecycle

+There are multiple service workers.
+Updates are downloaded in the background, but the service worker doing this won't take over the old one until the browser opens and closes again.
+This works as follow.
+The service worker only takes control of pages when they are loaded.
+If a page loads via the service worker, it will check for updates to the service worker in the background.
+Has it changed?
+Then it becomes the next version.
+It, however, only takes control when all pages using the current version are gone, to ensure there's only one version running.
+Seeing that there is always a version that is active, shifting from one to another only works after closing the page.

+When the browser refetches a service worker looking for updates, it will go through the browser cache as all requests do.
+Therefore, keep your cache time 0 on all projects.